 - Customize the time range with specific start and end timestamps using the custom menu.

-- You can also share your charts either as a PNG image or as a link.
-Go to the chart menu and select either the Get as image or Get chart link options.
+- Share your charts either as a PNG image or as a link: Click the icon on the right corner of the chart and select either the Get as image or Get chart link options.

 Exporting to PDF or as an image has certain limitations depending on the chart type.